dHughes97/dHughes97.github.io/pushnotes.md

 8/15/23 1:24pm
 - Added some keyframes to the h1 and h2 on index.html
 - also made changes to text for the subtitles on all the pages other than the about page.
+10:36pm
+- added a footer with a wave effect at the bottom to test out
+- changed the h2 animation to translateY and also added media query for padding in between h1 and h2